Rest in Peace – Pacific Ocean Park

 Looking south over the sand and broken rock we could see the carousel building with its painted flags and open doors.
 Although still festively decorated, this place looked particularly sad.
 All of the companion structures to its left or before it were gone.
 The hall seemed to know – it was next.
 Even the thoroughfare that ran in front of it had broken off at an angle.
 Its slanting surface graciously acted as a gangplank to gain entrance to the midway.
 Without hesitation my brother lead us up to the main drag.
 We eagerly followed.
 Years before this is where George and I were flagged off the pier by the security guard.
 Now everyone was gone.

 Through its open doors we entered the “Merry Go Round” room.
-As you can imagine it is a big barn of a space that was inappropriately painted red.
-Huge grooves in the floor, from the carousels undercarriage, created a great mandala its center.
+As you can imagine it is a big barn of a space that seemed inappropriately painted deep red.
+Huge grooves in the floor, from the carousels undercarriage, created a great mandala at its center.

 On the opposite side from this hall stood the curvaceous yellow imitation of a ship.
 I had spied it through the pier only the week before.
 Now I was up close and personal with the shell of the “Flying Dutchman” ride.
 Its fire-gutted interior hardly howled of the dark ride thrills that it one time hosted.
 My brother got a great photo of the interior.
 It is one of my favorites.
 The light creeping through old porthole like windows into the blackened scenery.
 This is where the fire had been that was just put out not the shooting gallery as the paper had stated.